entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle build --all-mfe`|Build all the micro frontends|

 #### Command Details
-`ent bundle build`: Constructs the project files based on the `entando.json` provided.
+`ent bundle build`: Constructs the project files based on the provided `entando.json`.
 It executes according to the type of stack your components are built with.
 For instance, a React MFE starts an npm build process.
 A `build` log file is generated for each component inside the .entando/logs directory for your project.

 ## Run
 | Command| Descriptions